Learned harmonic mean estimation of the Bayesian evidence with normalizing flows: Numerical experiments

 \subsection{Robustness of the temperature parameter}

 Many methods of estimating the evidence require careful fine-tuning of hyperparameters.
 As explained in Section \ref{sec:learned_harmonic_mean}, this was also the case for the learned harmonic mean estimator when using the classical machine learning models as considered previously.
-The target distribution was learned using simple machine learning models and a bespoke optimization approach designed to ensure the target distribution is contained within the posterior.
-The models had to be carefully chosen and their hyperparameters had to be fine-tuned for the estimator to be accurate and validated by cross-validation.
 In this work, through the introduction of a more sophisticated machine learning model, normalizing flows, we are able to avoid this drawback and create a more robust estimator.

 Our learned harmonic mean estimator with normalizing flows contains essentially just a single hyperparameter: the temperature $T$ of the concentrated flow.
 We perform numerical experiments to study the influence of the temperature parameter $T$ on the evidence estimate.
 The Rosenbrock benchmark problem is considered again, as described in Section \ref{sec:rosenbrock}.
 The experimental process is performed for a range of temperatures $T \in [0.7,0.95]$, repeating it $100$ times for each value.
 For each repeat, a new seed is used to generate a new dataset of posterior samples, and to initialize the optimizer.